top of page

 STEP 5: Bunch up some wool scraps and needle felt them together to make a little dome and then needle-felt the mushroom in place by stabbing around the bottom of the stalk.
 Use scraps of leftover wool in different colours to make other mushrooms and attach them in a little cluster.

-Repurpose a mini terracotta flowerpot tray for your dome to sit in.
+Repurpose a ceramic dish or cup for your dome to sit in.
 Use hot glue, double-sided tape or velcro patches to stick it in place.

 As well as making flat-topped mushrooms, you could have a go at making little toadstools.
 Just roll up a small piece of red wool, felt it into a little dome, stabbing firmly into the base to make a cup.
 Attach the stalk in the same way and then felt tiny twists of white wool to add the dots.